 Enforceability and the Effectiveness of Laws and Regulations

-Tunneling by corporate insiders poses a threat to the Chinese stock market.
-Controlling shareholders can divert assets from listed firms or coerce firms to serve as guarantors on questionable loans.
-A new rule, enacted in 2005, prohibits asset diversion for 'non-operational' purposes, and firms complying with this rule experience a reduction in related party transactions, an increase in investment and dividends, and better performance.
-Another contemporary rule, aimed to standardize practice of firms providing loan guarantees, has very little impact on firms.
-We attribute the differences in the design, implementation and effectiveness of the rules to different enforcement cost of the two types of tunneling activities.
-Relative to loan guarantees, it is much easier for a third party to determine (ex ante) whether a particular form of diversion destroys firm value, and recognize and verify (ex post) the losses to the firm resulted from the diversion.
-Our results highlight the importance of enforceability: laws and regulations that can be enforced at lower costs are more likely to succeed, especially in countries with underdeveloped formal institutions.
+Controlling shareholders in China can divert assets from listed firms or coerce firms to serve as guarantors on questionable loans.
+A new rule was enacted prohibiting diversion for ‘non-operational’ purposes, and firms complying with this rule experienced a reduction in related party transactions, an increase in investment and dividends, and better performance.
+Another contemporary rule aimed to standardize practice of firms providing loan guarantees, but had no impact on firms.
+Our results highlight the importance of enforceability: laws and regulations that can be enforced at lower costs are more likely to succeed, especially in countries with weak formal institutions.

 Keywords: Enforceability, controlling shareholder, tunneling, loan guarantee, asset diversion